 Turabian is a style covered under the Chicago Manual of Style (CMOS).
 The difference in these styles is who they are created for.
 Turabian style is designed for high school and college essays, dissertations, and theses or papers that are not going to be published.

 Chicago is a more professional style for publication.
 In the style guide itself, Turabian has a lot more information on how to research, find useful sources and construct your paper than Chicago.
-Since they are both an official Chicago style, the citations in both Turabian and Chicago are much the same.
+Since they are both an official Chicago style format, the citations in both Turabian and Chicago are much the same.

 Now it is time for the good stuff.
 Turabian provides you with two ways to create citations and references within your paper.
 You can go with the author-date and references page, much like MLA or APA, or you can use the notes and bibliography format.
 The formatting that you use is up to you and your professor.
 Just to get a feel, you should understand both.

 Citations in the Text